File complaints now

 That said, we know recent complaint data is important to politicians; many decisions are made based on the numbers of residents complaining on a particular issue, and it's the squeaky wheel that gets the grease.
 Without noise complaints, East Hampton Town will continue to insist that there are only a few chronic noise complainers and thereby provide politicians with the excuse they need to continue to do nothing.

 Place noise complaints to the Town of East Hampton by phone, email or online using any of the following four options:

 Online (see screen image from Vector site below):

-There are three flight tracking sites we refer to frequently and which you can try:
+There are also three flight tracking sites that we refer to frequently and which you might want to try:

-This user-friendly real time noise complaint site tracks helicopter and small planes and can easily be downloaded to mobile devices; instructions are provided on the site.
-Unfortunately, the Town of East Hampton is now accepting data from complaints filed on this non-profit site, and the data is provided to the town free of charge.
-As of end November, 2016, over 36,000 complaints had been filed for the year on this site.
-Air Noise Report is the only noise complaint site operated independently, free of charge to the community, and not controlled by those with aviation interests.
+This user-friendly real time noise complaint site can easily be downloaded to mobile devices; instructions are provided on the site.
+Unfortunately, the Town of East Hampton has, to date, refused to accept data from complaints filed on this non-profit site, although the data would be provided to the town free of charge.

 Write your elected representatives, ask them to accept data on noise complaints in your area from airnoisereport.com (to see which elected officials are already accepting this data, go to https://airnoisereport.com/partners